GemWallet/gemwallet-website/docs/api/reference.md

 ### cancelNFTOffer

-Cancels an existing offer for a Non-Fungible Token (NFT) within the wallet.
+Cancels an existing offer for a Non-Fungible Token (NFT) through the extension.

 #### Request
 **Mandatory** - The function takes a payload of type `CancelNFTOfferRequest` as an input parameter.